nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Delete Victim: `delete victim VICTIM_NO`

-Deletes the specified victim from the list of victims.
+Deletes the victim specified with `VICTIM_NO` from the list of victims.

 Format: `delete victim VICTIM_NO`